Game-Protocol/gamestarter-contracts/README.md

 # Game Starter

-GameStarter is a one-stop crowdfunding platform base on the blockchain for new game projects.
+GameStarter is a one-stop crowdfunding platform based on the blockchain for new game projects.

 ## Short Use Case